JayNyce/PulseCheck/README.md

 This opens a web-based UI to explore your database content.

+###8. *Install Framer Motion and react_slick_carousel for dynamic animations on UI*
+Run the below two commands to make sure the dynamic animations on UI work:
+1. npm install react-slick slick-carousel
+2. npm install framer-motion

 ### 7. **Learn More**

 To learn more about Next.js and its features, check out the following resources: